 Pheasants For The Table

 We're frequently asked at the Gazette offices where to obtain high quality pheasant meat for the table.
 MacFarlane Pheasants, Inc. offers an impressive variety of meat products and game meats, including dressed whole pheasants, pheasant breasts, and smoked whole pheasants.
 They also sell a variety of other delicious game meats, including ostrich, duck, quail, and alligator.
-MacFarlane is a purveyor of pheasant meat and other food products to restaurants and food markets all over the country.
-MacFarlane Pheasants also produces pheasant chicks, started, and mature pheasants and partridges of the highest quality for hunting and game bird farms.
-Visit their website and online stores to view and order from the impressive array of products and services that are available.
+They sell pheasant meat and other food products to restaurants and food markets all over the country.
+MacFarlane Pheasants also produces pheasant chicks, started, and mature pheasants and partridges for hunting and game bird farms.
+Visit their website and online stores to view and order products and services that are available.

-Betsy Thatcher in England writes, "I bought a book on game bird breeding and care and saw where the book's author references and highly recommends your Gazette.
-I saw in this book that there are dozens of references to the articles and pictures in your Gazette magazine.
+Betsy Thatcher in England writes, "I bought the book on game bird breeding by Hayes and saw where the book's author references and highly recommends the Game Bird Gazette.
+I saw in this book that there are dozens of references to the articles and pictures in the Gazette.
 And my friend, who breeds quail and pheasants, also said your magazine is of great help to him.
 So I thought to myself, 'I must have your publication for myself!'
 I want to tell you that I am very, very impressed with my first issue.
-I can see why there are so many recommendations everywhere for this magazine.
-I am in turn recommending your Gazette to others here in the United Kingdom.
-Thank you for a great magazine."
+I am a school teach and love the information on educational aspects of raising game birds.
+I am in recommending the Gazette to others here in the United Kingdom."

-One of the world's leading manufacturers of incubators and other products for hatching and rearing gamebirds is Brinsea Products, Inc. Brinsea has a fabulous line of incubators to meet any need.
+One of the world's leading manufacturers of incubators and other products for hatching and rearing gamebirds is Brinsea Products Inc. Brinsea has a fabulous line of incubators to meet any need.
 Shown at right is the Mini Advance 7 egg incubator and OvaScope egg scope which are great for kids especially.
 Seven hen eggs or 12 quail eggs (with optional small egg insert) are gently warmed and turned automatically as they incubate and the display even counts down each day to tell you when they are due to hatch.
 And with the OvaScope you watch the live embryo develop inside the egg and even hook it up to a webcam.
 Shown in the picture at left (photo by Frank Pearce) is Brinsea’s Executive Vice-President, Pascale Deffieux, showing chicks hatched in a Brinsea Octagon 20 Incubator.
 Go to the Brinsea Products website for information on the outstanding range of incubators, brooders, and other great products that are available.
 Schools and teachers will find Brinsea incubators to be excellent for use in classroom hatching projects.
-In fact the Mini Advance and OvaScope have won 2011 Teacher’s Choice Award for the Classroom.
-You can reach Brinsea Products by phone at 888-667-7009.
-You will find helpful information on pens and aviaries in every issue of the Gazette.
-Netting is very popular among game bird breeders in covering all or portions of pens and enclosures for all types of game birds and waterfowl.
-The advantages of netting include its flexibility which helps to prevent injuries.
+In fact the Mini Advance and OvaScope have been winners of the Teacher’s Choice Award for the Classroom.

 The Game Bird Gazette office receives many inquiries each month on where to obtain leg and wing bands to identify and help you keep track of your birds.